 Following American independence, and the dissolution of the Continental Navy, Jones was left without gainful employment.
 He eventually served as a rear admiral in the Russian Navy under Catherine II, protecting Russian interests from the Turks.

 In 1792, Jones was in Paris, negotiating with the Dey of Algiers for the release of American captives, when he died from kidney disease.
 Prior to his burial, funds had been donated to preserve his remains by mummification so that they might be identifiable if America would want to claim them.

 It was the American Ambassador to France, General Horace Porter, who eventually led that effort.
-In 1906, Jones’ remains were brought home to the United States aboard the USS Brooklyn (CA-3), with an escort of ships in a procession befitting the Father of the United States Navy.
+In 1905, Jones’ remains were brought home to the United States aboard the USS Brooklyn (CA-3), with an escort of ships in a procession befitting the First Navy American War Hero.

 Jones’ final resting place is in a crypt beneath the Naval Academy Chapel.
 His 21-ton sarcophagus was sculpted from black and white marble.
 The marble is supported by bronze dolphins and elaborately decorated with sea plants, which are also cast in bronze.
 In addition to the crypt, various artifacts of historic importance related to John Paul Jones are on display.

 John Paul Jones’ crypt is open to the public.
 The summer leave period provides an excellent opportunity to visit the Naval Academy, as most of the Brigade is away.
 Guided walking tours provided by the NABSD depart from the Visitor Center and include a visit to the crypt.
 Tours last approximately 1 hour and 15 minutes.